-The “Right To Be Forgotten” (RTBF) is the landmark European ruling that governs the delisting of personal information from search results.
-This ruling establishes a right to privacy, whereby individuals can request that search engines delist URLs from across the Internet that contain “inaccurate, inadequate, irrelevant or excessive” information surfaced by queries containing the name of the requester.
-What makes this ruling unique and challenging is that it requires search engines to decide whether an individual’s right to privacy outweighs the public’s right to access lawful information when delisting URLs.
+The “Right to be Forgotten” (RTBF) is a landmark European ruling that governs the delisting of personal information from search results.
+This ruling establishes a right to privacy, whereby individuals can request that search engines delist URLs across the Internet that contain “inaccurate, inadequate, irrelevant or excessive” information uncovered by queries containing the name of the requester.
+What makes this ruling unique and challenging is that it requires search engines, when contemplating the requested delisting of URLs, to decide whether an individual’s right to privacy outweighs the public’s right to access lawful information.

-Since this ruling came into effect a little over three years ago (May 2014), Google has received ~2.4 millions URLs delisting requests.
-43% of these URLs ended-up being delisted.
-Each delisting decision requires careful consideration in order to strike the right balance between respecting user privacy and ensuring open access to information via Google Search.
+During the first five years after this ruling came into effect (May 2014 to May 2019), Google received ~3.2 million requests to delist URLs, from ~502,000 requesters.
+Google determined that 45% of those URLs met the criteria for delisting.
+Each delisting decision requires careful consideration of the balance between respecting user privacy and ensuring open access to information via Google Search.

-To be as transparent as possible about this removal process and to help the public understand how the RTBF requests impact Search results, Google has documented this removal process as part of its Transparency report since 2014.
+To be as transparent as possible about this removal process, and to help the public understand how RTBF requests affect Search results while preserving requesters’ privacy, Google has documented its removal process since 2014 as part of its transparency report.

 Who uses the right to be forgotten?

-89% of requesters were private individuals, the default label when no other special category applied.
-That being said, in the last two years, non-government public figures such as celebrities requested to delist 41,213 URLs; politicians and government officials requested to delist another 33,937 URLs.
+In total, 84% of the RTBF requests were made by private individuals, which is our default label when no other special category is applied.
+That being said, in the last four years, non-government public figures such as celebrities requested the delisting of 76,602 URLs; politicians and government officials requested the delisting of another 65,933 URLs.

 What is the RTBF used for?